Azure-Samples/ms-identity-javascript-angular-tutorial/6-AccessControl/2-call-api-groups/README.md

    - Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
         - For **Scope name**, use `access_as_user`.
         - Select **Admins and users** options for **Who can consent?**.
-        - For **Admin consent display name** type `Access TodoListAPI`.
+        - For **Admin consent display name** type `Access msal-dotnet-api`.
-        - For **Admin consent description** type `Allows the app to access TodoListAPI as the signed-in user.`
+        - For **Admin consent description** type `Allows the app to access msal-dotnet-api as the signed-in user.`
-        - For **User consent display name** type `Access TodoListAPI`.
+        - For **User consent display name** type `Access msal-dotnet-api`.
-        - For **User consent description** type `Allow the application to access TodoListAPI on your behalf.`
+        - For **User consent description** type `Allow the application to access msal-dotnet-api on your behalf.`
         - Keep **State** as **Enabled**.
         - Select the **Add scope** button on the bottom to save this scope.
+1. On the right side menu, select the `Manifest` blade.
+   - Set `accessTokenAcceptedVersion` property to **2**.
+   - Click on **Save**.

-#### Configure the service app (TodoListAPI) to use your app registration
+#### Configure the service app (msal-dotnet-api) to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `TodoListAPI\appsettings.json` file.
+1. Open the `API\appsettings.json` file.
 1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `TodoListAPI` application copied from the Azure portal.
+1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `msal-dotnet-api` application copied from the Azure portal.
 1. Find the app key `TenantId` and replace the existing value with your Azure AD tenant ID.
-1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `TodoListAPI` app, in the Azure portal.
+1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `msal-dotnet-api` app, in the Azure portal.

-### Register the client app (TodoListSPA)
+### Register the client app (msal-angular-spa)

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `TodoListSPA`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `msal-angular-spa`.
    - Under **Supported account types**, select **Accounts in this organizational directory only**.
    - In the **Redirect URI (optional)** section, select **Single-page application** in the combo-box and enter the following redirect URI: `http://localhost:4200/`.
 1. Select **Register** to create the application.